ONBOARDING

 Full path - card offer

-Clients are presented with this credit card offer in the mobile app (see below) and also if they login to online banking.
-The below shows the various outcomes if the user selects the offer from their Account summary page.
+Clients are presented with the credit card offer both in the mobile app and online banking.
+Below outlines the different outcomes when a user selects the offer from their Account Summary page.

 Refine & Iterate

-Predominantly a flow to exist in the mobile app (web view), we designed closely with mobile design team to keep interactions and visuals aligned to other mobile app experiences.
+Designed primarily for the mobile app (web view), collaborating closely with the mobile design team to ensure consistency in interactions and visuals across the app.

 Revisions